Economics Blogging Tips From Miles Kimball

-Responding to the success of our blogging article in this year’s INOMICS Handbook – for those of you unacquainted, click here – the economists are back, answering more blog-oriented questions.
+Responding to the success of our blogging article in 2018r’s INOMICS Handbook – for those of you unacquainted, click here – the economists are back, answering more blog-oriented questions.
 This time around, we’ve taken a bit of a personal turn, quizzing our participants about their blogging successes; the concepts behind their writings; and their preferred reads.
 For those setting out on their economic journey, the following makes for essential reading.

-For this article and others on economics, studying and finding jobs...
+Other articles on economics, studying and finding jobs...

 Introducing the esteemed Mr Miles Kimball….